Kids

 The human mind is always looking for associations and will use the Mother Tongue as a basis.
 Some languages share the same grammar structure as others and the mind will always try to translate back and forth between our Mother Tongue and the foreign language we just heard.
 Unfortunately, translations can be quite crude especially when the similarity of certain words isn’t as obvious.
 Added that there are accents and rhythms, learning these languages can be quite difficult, especially without continued practice and use.

-How is This Currently Problematic in the Philippines?
+How Is Mother Tongue Currently Problematic in the Philippines?

 The Philippines has over 120 languages, some of which are exclusive to the tribes in the different parts of the country.
 Some of these languages have dialects of their own which are more specific to the people living in the area, making it possible to have at least 120 different Mother Tongues.
 Numbers alone have made it a constant debate on what language the school should use to teach.
 Another is that some languages may not have a direct translation of a word.
 Words like xerox, bully, and awkward don’t have direct one-word translations.